whitespace-se/storybook-addon-html/README.md

 };
 ```

-When using Web Components, the HTML will contain DOM rendered attributes.
+By default the HTML will contain DOM rendered attributes.
 If you want to remove these, use the `showRawHTML` parameter:

 ```js